Partnering with Parents: Building quality relationships that benefit children

 We asked parents about their relationship with educators and the communication at the service.

 While the results of the multi-level modelling conducted as a part of the cRCT suggested positive improvements in both skills and confidence of educators and parent reports on relationship and communication, no significant differences were found.
 We interpret that this was due largely to educators and parents providing high ratings at baseline.
-Given reports from parents and educators do suggest high acceptability and intention to use, further investigation is required to assess scientifically significant change is achieved as a result of Partnering with Parents.
+Given reports from parents and educators do suggest high acceptability and intention to use, further investigation is required to assess whether scientifically significant change is achieved as a result of Partnering with Parents.

 There is strong consensus in the sector that, while some educators are skilled in working with families, many lack confidence, particularly in the context of high and complex child and family needs, and are therefore open to, and are seeking, further training.